 Needless to say, these proved to be the driving force behind FNC's rampaging performance.
 Cassiopeia didn't go 10-1 this game but there were several plays that marked it, such as the terrifying instant kill during a gank, coming out alive and victorious out of a 1v2 situation, massive stun on three SPY players and a 1v3 in SPY base where Nemesis still managed to kill the opposing team's Vayne before going down himself.
 Fnatic closed this match out sooner, roughly at 28 minutes.

 If SPY's draft phase was a disaster in Game 2, the one in the final match was a deliberate jump into the abyss.
 Once again, they didn't ban Cassiopeia but more importantly - they didn't ban Twisted Fate either.
-The analyst desk knew immediately SPY are in for a world of hurt.
+The analyst desk SPY are in for a world of hurt.

 This premonition didn't become apparent immediately as the teams went toe to toe for almost 20 minutes.
 It was then that FNC's hallmark zipping around the map occurred and they started snowballing in quick fashion.
-Nemesis didn't miss an opportunity to show some fancy footwork by sidestepping Shen's taunt in the meantime.
+Nemesis didn't miss an opportunity to show some by sidestepping Shen's taunt in the meantime.

 From that point, there was no coming back for Splyce and Fnatic choked the life out of them in less than five minutes for a clean sweep.
 Nemesis undoubtedly earned the series MVP award and Europe's teams have never looked stronger prior to the start of a World Championship.
 Now it only remains to be seen how well they perform on the international stage and how far G2 and FNC can go.